MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 ### Writing the Code File

-When registering for a timed event use the `RegisterTimerEvent()` method, we pass in the name of the event we want to create, the amount of time (in ms) we want Misty to wait before triggering the callback function, and we set the `keepAlive` parameter to `true` in order to have the event trigger the callback automatically every 3 seconds until it is unregistered.
+When registering for a timed event use the `misty.RegisterTimerEvent()` method, we pass in the name of the event we want to create, the amount of time (in ms) we want Misty to wait before triggering the callback function, and we set the `keepAlive` parameter to `true` in order to have the event trigger the callback automatically every 3 seconds until it is unregistered.
 After the line of code to register for the timer event, we send our first command to change Misty’s LED to white below the timer event.
 This will turn the LED on for the first 3 seconds our skill runs, before the first callback is fired.

 ```JavaScript
 misty.RegisterTimerEvent("TimerEvent", 3000, true);
 misty.ChangeLED(255, 255, 255); // white
 ```

 Define a global variable to track the amount of callbacks that have been triggered.
 In order for the data to persist across new threads created by callbacks, prefix the name of the variable with an underscore.
 Initialize the value of the variable as `0`.
-Declare it above the `RegisterTimerEvent()` method. **Note:** Do not include a type when creating global variables.
+Declare it above the `misty.RegisterTimerEvent()` method. **Note:** Do not include a type when creating global variables.

 ```JavaScript
 _count = 0;